Stages of Labor

 Third Stage of Labor

 The third stage of labor comes after your baby is born.
-This is when the afterbirth (placenta) comes out of the uterus.
-Your uterus will continue to have contractions.
-But they are much milder than before.
+This is when the afterbirth (placenta) comes out of your uterus.
+Your uterus will continue to contract.
+But the contractions are much milder than before.